 The country superstars and "Islands in the Stream" duet partners shared a "very special relationship" for more than three decades.

-For more than 50 years, the country superstar has been married to a man who prefers to remain of the spotlight.
+For more than 50 years, the country superstar has been married to a man who prefers to remain out of the spotlight.

 Despite many ups and downs — including two divorce filings — the pair still recorded some of the best duets in country music history.